StefanoGaspardone/Participium/README.md

 - In case of rejection, an explanation from the Municipality Organization Office is mandatory (see next section).

+If the intervention has been done by maintainers of an external company (e.g. Enel X for category Public Lighting, or specific reports based on their content), two cases are possible:

+- Case 1: the company has access to Participium.
+In that case, the specific technical office assigns the report corresponding company users.
+External maintainers can move the report, but this will not be visible to the reporter (and neither to citizens).
+Once the work is finished, the external maintainer can resolve the report.

+N.B.
+Automatic assignment of all issues of a certain category (thus, without the initial review of the municipal public relations officer) is possible only if previously set by the municipak administrator.

+- Case 2: the company has NOT access to Participium.
+In this case, the external company updates the technical office out of Participium, and when the issues are resolved, the thechnical officer staff member will move the report to status _Resolved_.

 ### Citizen Updates

 To strengthen trust between citizens and institutions, citizens can be updated about their reports through